bayl0n/LAMPTutorial/README.md

 Apache is our web server software.
 This is what is going to handle our handles requests such as HTTP and takes us to our webpage.

+#### Checking if Apache is installed

-You can check if you have apache already insatlled on your system by typing
+You can check if you have apache already installed on your system by typing
 ```
 which apache2
 ```
 which should return a directory if it is installed.

+#### Installing Apache

 If not, you can install apache using the following command:
 ```
 sudo apt-get install apache2
 ```

+#### Making sure that Apache is running

 Now that it's installed, you can check the status of apache to see if it is running.
 ```